OSGeo/gdal/doc/source/user/geometry_validity.rst

 =================

 Several functions and utilities in GDAL deal with the concepts of "valid" and "invalid" geometries.
-Validity in this context refers to the `OGR Simple Features standard <https://www.ogc.org/standards/sfa/>`__.
+Validity in this context refers to the `OGC Simple Features standard <https://www.ogc.org/standards/sfa/>`__.
 Incorrect results may be obtained when invalid geometries are used in spatial algorithms such as intersection testing/computation.

 Geometry validity can be checked using the :ref:`gdal_vector_check_geometry` command-line utility or the API functions :cpp:func:`OGRGeometry::IsValid` (C++) and :py:meth:`ogr.Geometry.IsValid` (Python).